rasmchr/MathBio_RUC_proj/README.md

 3. Additional references: [10], [15], [25], and [13] from the project’s introduction.

 ## Acknowledgments
 Special thanks to the authors of the referenced works and contributors to the modeling community for their foundational contributions.
-Their efforts have inspired this project’s approach and methodology.

 Also many thanks to Jesper Schmidt at Roskilde University

 ---
 For any questions or contributions, feel free to contact the repository maintainer or submit an issue through the GitHub repository.